venicegeo/cloudformation-cleaner/README.md

 In order for the Lambda function to execute, you need to create your stack with the following items:
 * An SNS topic *my-topic*
 * Subscription for Lambda to *my-topic*
+* After the stack is created, you need to manually add the Lambda trigger from your SNS topic (Still looking at how to automate)

 #### Download and run completion script